sharedearth-net/sharedearth-net/README.md

 *No warranty is offered or implied.
 Use at your own risk.* See [creativecommons.org/about/cc0](http://creativecommons.org/about/cc0) for more information.

-Note this project is in early alpha and as such the code is incomplete and potentially in error.
+Note this project is in early alpha and as such the code is incomplete and untested.

 ##Developer/Setup information